Skip to content

 Backend behavior:

-• lancedb: persistent and vector-capable; semantic query_text requires Gateway embeddings.
+• lancedb: persistent and vector-capable; semantic query_text requires the execution-host embedding.text capability route.

 • sqlite: persistent and structured-query only when SQLiteTripleStore is available; semantic query_text fails clearly.